-This granny cake is called as such for a reason.
-It’s a classic cake just like your mom or grandma used to bake!
+Granny cake is a comforting classic just like your mom or grandma used to bake!

-Tangy pineapple, crunchy walnuts, caramelized brown sugar, and a sticky glaze transform a simple white cake into a sensational dessert.
+Tangy pineapple, crunchy walnuts, caramelized brown sugar, and a sticky glaze transform a simple white cake.

-It doesn’t end there.
-To top it off is a sweet, sticky, and buttery glaze.
-The cake soaks in the glaze as it cools, making it extra-moist and majestic.
+To top it off is a sweet, sticky, and buttery glaze that soaks the cake as it cools.
+The result is an extra-moist and majestic cake.

 For the Cake: